 - Save the webpage PDF to your desired location.
 Done!

 Save Webpage in Opera (PC & Mac)

-When it comes to saving webpages as PDFs, Opera works as a better online web document to PDF converter than other web browsers.
-Opera lets you convert webpage to PDF in 2 ways.
+When it comes to saving webpages as PDFs, Opera works as a better online web document-to-PDF converter than other web browsers.
+Opera lets you convert a webpage to PDF in 2 ways.